The Department of Cognitive Sciences offers the following undergraduate degrees:

 Invitees will be asked to provide a letter of recommendation from a psychology professor, and evidence of a genuine interest in psychology (e.g., volunteering in a lab or clinic).

-If you have questions about Psi Chi, please send an e-mail to Professor Lisa Pearl at: email@example.com
+If you have questions about Psi Chi, please send an e-mail to Dr. Christine Lofgren at firstname.lastname@example.org.

 This is an academic club for psychology majors and other students interested in the study of psychology.
 PSA's mission is to offer valuable information to students concerning campus resources, internships, volunteer opportunities, research opportunities, preparing for graduate school, and careers in Psychology and related fields.
 In addition, PSA's mission is to help members network with other students on campus and faculty.